 Ok, you see how many users you have, but how has that number increased over time?
 How are these mobile users reaching your site?
 What search queries (keywords) are they using, which pages are they visiting?
 Are they converting?
 You can see all of this information quite easily as well.
 Here is a more in-depth mobile traffic tutorial:

-Step 4: Assign a Mobile Champion at your Company
+Step 4: Assign a Mobile Champion at Your Company

 This is a move straight out of the Google Mobile Playbook and a key takeaway from our Google B2B Breakfast.
 This person should be someone who is a serious mobile user, understands the mobile audience and can be the mobile evangelist for your organization.
 Perhaps the person reading this blog post right now is your mobile champion!
 This person should be asking “How should our marketing adapt to mobile?” and should be viewing any business decision from your organization with a mobile lens.
-They should be working closely with TopSpot to develop a mobile marketing strategy unique to you business.
+They should be working closely with TopSpot to develop a mobile marketing strategy unique to your business.

 You may still be commitment-phobic, but you now should have a better idea of how friendly the mobile user experience on your site is, how many of your customers access your site via their smartphones and their behavior on your site.
 You should also know what questions you should be asking, both within your organization and with your marketing team.
 The conclusion of the Google Mobile Playbook states this more eloquently than I ever could, so I will end with their words: